steve3301/Deep_Learning_Based_System_for_Crop-_Pest_and_Weed_Identification/README.md

 Setup Instructions
 Ensure the following Python packages are installed:

-bash
-Copy
-Edit
-pip install numpy pandas torch torchvision matplotlib scikit-learn Or use a requirements file if provided:
+• pip install numpy pandas torch torchvision matplotlib scikit-learn

-bash
-Copy
-Edit
+Or use a requirements file if provided:

-pip install -r requirements.txt
+• pip install -r requirements.txt

 Contents
 Data loading and preprocessing using transforms and datasets